magicworld168/Getting-and-Cleaning-Data-Course-Project/README.md

 This repository is for the assignment of Coursera course, Getting and Cleaning Data.

-The code is at the file run_analysis.R
+The code is at the file run_analysis.R.

 The CodeBook.md describes the variables.